 Read to Achieve-Part of the Excellent Public Schools Act which became law in July of 2012 and applies to all schools at the beginning of the 2013-2014 school year.
-The purpose of the program is to ensure every child reads at or above grade level by third grade through early identification and services for reading difficulties, increased parental notification of academic need and progress, and grade promotion based partly on reading proficiency (North Carolina Department of Public Instruction [NCDPI], 2012).
+The purpose of the program is to ensure every child reads at or above grade level by third grade through early identification and services for reading difficulties, increased parental notification of academic need and progress, and grade promotion based partly on reading proficiency (NCDPI, 2012).